Urucas/FromObjectiveC2Node/README.md

 #How it works?
 The process to export a simple Hello World! built on objective-c to node.js it's quite easy.

-As a first step let's create an objective-c method to "Hello World!" you;
+As a first step let's create an objective-c file to "Hello World!" you;
 ```c++
 // hello.m file
 #import <Foundation/Foundation.h>